 5.13.2 Establishment and Applicability

 5.13.2.1 The MF-OS is an overlay district.
 It is superimposed over the underlying zoning district(s) and is shown on the Zoning Map.
-It includes the following parcels:
+It includes the following parcel:

 a.
 187 East Street, Parcel 22-58-0, land area of approximately 6.24 acres (commonly referred to as Saint Irene’s Parish)